ogiewon/Hubitat/Drivers/iotawatt-parent.src/README.md

 This driver implements the "Refresh" capability.
 It is used to communicate via http to an IoTaWatt Power Monitor system and it creates child devices for Power and Voltage

+This driver implements the "Presence" capability.
+It is used to indicate good communications as "present" and lack of communications as "not present"

-v0.1.20181220 - Initial beta release
+v0.1.20190915 - Added Capability Presence to indicate communications issue with the IoTaWatt device v0.1.20181220 - Initial beta release

 Instructions for use